preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 .. image:: likes-general-v75.png

 + **Title**: If a title should be shown for the block, add it in this field.
 Click the flag to change language.
-+ **Enable Yammer sync**: If Yammer sync is enabled for the page collection, this option is available.
++ **Enable Viva Engage sync**: If Viva Engage (former Yammer) sync is enabled for the page collection, this option is available.
 See more information below about how to use it.
 + **Rich text mode**: If you enable rich Text, some basic formatting will be availble for users.
 + **Enable mention**: If it should be possible to use mentions in comments on this page or in this page type, select this option.
 See below for an example.
 + **Allow social reactions**: Can be available if settings allow it.
 If it should be possible to to use social reactions in this block, select this option.
 The same social reactions functionality as in Teams can be used.
 The tenant feature "Social reactions" must be activated for this option to be available.